gomidi/midi/README.md

 In other words:

-- Anybody having issues with an API that is declared as "stable" in this table should have a strong reason and speak up soon, because there will probably be some important discussions that also effects other packages.
+- If you have issues with an API that is declared as "stable" in this table, please speak up soon, because there will probably be some important discussions that also effects other packages.

-- Anybody having issues with an API that is not declared as "stable" should have a look at open issues that explain, why the API is not stable yet and contribute to make it stable.
+- If you have issues with an API that is not declared as "stable" please have a look at the open issues that explain the current status and help to get it stable.

 **Users of this package should ignore the following table, because as long as the whole package is in beta status, anything may change any time**.